- 1 Don’t Risk Losing Precious Family Memories

 Still, if a VHS camcorder is available without cost or for an affordable price, go for it.

 How to Connect Your VHS Camcorder to Your Computer

 Testing Your VCR Camcorder

-If you’ve got hold of a VHS camcorder, it’s advisable to power it with an AC adapter.
+If you’ve gotten hold of a VHS camcorder, it’s advisable to power it with an AC adapter.
 You probably can’t rely on an old VHS camcorder battery pack to see you through video playback and video capturing process.

 First of all, you want to test whether the VHS camcorder could play back your tape.

 The easiest way to do it is to connect the VHS camcorder to your TV after inserting your tape into it.